lurkny/LinearAlg/README.md

 See the documentation for more information on the above defines.

-On Linux-based systems, MKL might be installed in a non-standard location such as /opt which can cause problems during linking.
+On Linux-based systems, MKL might be installed in a non-standard location such as `/opt` which can cause problems during linking.
 Before installing Armadillo, the system should know where the MKL libraries are located.
+For example, `/opt/intel/mkl/lib/intel64/`.
-For example, /opt/intel/mkl/lib/intel64/.
-This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the directory locations to /etc/ld.so.conf.
-It may also be possible to store a text file with the locations in the /etc/ld.so.conf.d directory.
+This can be achieved by setting the `LD_LIBRARY_PATH` environment variable, or for a more permanent solution, adding the directory locations to `/etc/ld.so.conf`.
+It may also be possible to store a text file with the locations in the `/etc/ld.so.conf.d` directory.
+For example, `/etc/ld.so.conf.d/mkl.conf`.
-For example, /etc/ld.so.conf.d/mkl.conf.
-If /etc/ld.so.conf is modified or /etc/ld.so.conf.d/mkl.conf is created, /sbin/ldconfig must be run afterwards.
+If `/etc/ld.so.conf` is modified or `/etc/ld.so.conf.d/mkl.conf` is created, `/sbin/ldconfig` must be run afterwards.

-Below is an example of /etc/ld.so.conf.d/mkl.conf where Intel MKL is installed in /opt/intel
+Below is an example of `/etc/ld.so.conf.d/mkl.conf` where Intel MKL is installed in `/opt/intel`

     /opt/intel/lib/intel64
     /opt/intel/mkl/lib/intel64

-If MKL is installed and it is persistently giving problems during linking, Support for MKL can be disabled by editing the CMakeLists.txt file, deleting CMakeCache.txt and re-running the CMake based installation.
+If MKL is installed and it is persistently giving problems during linking, Support for MKL can be disabled by editing the CMakeLists.txt file, deleting CMakeCache.txt and re-running the cmake based installation.
-Comment out the lines containing:
+Comment out the line containing:

     INCLUDE(ARMA_FindMKL)
     INCLUDE(ARMA_FindACMLMP)